Statistical excellence in journalism

 About the awards

 We established our awards for statistical excellence in journalism in 2007 to encourage excellence in journalists’ use of statistics to question, analyse and investigate the issues that affect society.
-The awards have previously been scooped by reporters from the BBC, BuzzFeed, The Economist and the Financial Times and celebrate the great strides that have been made in journalist’s use of numbers to tell a story.
+The awards have previously been scooped by reporters from the BBC, Channel 4 News, The Economist and the Financial Times and celebrate the great strides that have been made in journalist’s use of numbers to tell a story.

 The awards are kindly sponsored by the Economic and Social Research Council (ESRC).